rwaldron/tc39-notes/es7/2017-01/jan-24.md

 WH: Actually no, the spec is not an HTML Document.
 ECMA's requirements used to be that the specs had to be a Word document.
 Now they also allow a PDF.
 The HTML is just a courtesy we provide.

-I.S.: TC39 is special in that area.
+IS: TC39 is special in that area.
 Actually we are offering TC39 standards in HTML format too, because we see that there is a high demand for it.
 This is a special case, the GA is discussing if we should generally move into that direction.

 BT: Actually, as far as ECMA is concerned, we went through this last year; They are okay as treating the HTML document as the normative document.
 They updated the wording on the website for this.
 What you say is true for ISO, they have a spec for the spec process.
 They require a PDF.

 WH: Since our specs are now automatically ISO specs, that means that we still need to use PDF for the normative format.

-I.S.
-Actually if the Fast-Track goes through then ECMA-262, ECMA-402 will only be Ecma standards.
+IS: Actually if the Fast-Track goes through then ECMA-262, ECMA-402 will only be Ecma standards.
 Only ECMA-404 (JSON) and ECMA-414 (ECMAScript Suite) will be also ISO standards (with appropriate ISO numbers).
 Also the Test Suite remains Ecma only product.

 BT: That means that ISO gets a lower fidelity document